Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Grants for Active Duty Servicemembers

 Active duty military personnel can also benefit from college grants.
-These aren’t as plentiful as scholarships, but that does not mean it isn’t worth exploring.
+These aren’t as plentiful as scholarships, but that does not mean they aren’t worth exploring.

 Here is one great place to start: